urbit/urbit.org-reloaded/content/getting-started/_index.md

 If you haven't already done so, we recommend spending 10 minutes or so reading [Understanding Urbit](/understanding-urbit) to get acquainted with the project.
-Then once you've been become acquainted with your ship and explored the network for awhile, consider checking out the [Operator's Manual](/using) which provides guidance and reference material for operating your ship, as well as explanations for Urbit concepts everyone should eventually learn.
+Then once you've been become acquainted with your ship and explored the network for awhile, consider checking out the [User's Manual](/using) which provides guidance and reference material for operating your ship, as well as explanations for Urbit concepts everyone should eventually learn.